tombailly/play2torial/JAVA.md

 Note: Make sure you have an empty line before the line above.

-Restart the `activator ~run` process to reload the dependencies.
+Restart the `sbt ~run` process to reload the dependencies.

 In the body of the `app/views/index.scala.html` file add a place to display the tasks above the form: